nginxinc/nginx-amplify-doc/content/faq/general.md

 All communications between the agent and the backend are done securely over SSL/TLS.
 The agent always initiates all traffic.
 The backend system doesn't set up any connections back to the agent.

+### Is the NGINX Agent Traffic Protected?

+All communications between the agent and the backend are done over gRPC connections.

 ### Is the NGINX Amplify Agent Code Publicly Available?

 NGINX Amplify Agent is an open-source application.
 It is licensed under the [2-clause BSD license](https://github.com/nginxinc/nginx-amplify-agent/blob/master/LICENSE), and the code is available in [NGINX Amplify's GitHub repository](https://github.com/nginxinc/nginx-amplify-agent).

+### Is the NGINX Agent Code Publicly Available?

+NGINX Amplify Agent is an open-source application.
+It is licensed under the [Apache License 2.0](https://github.com/nginx/agent/blob/main/LICENSE), and the code is available in [NGINX Agent's GitHub repository](https://github.com/nginx/agent).

 ### What is This Question About My Password When Installing NGINX Amplify Agent?